 The homeland of the speakers of proto-IE and the date at which the language began to split up is highly controversial.
 One early theory (illustrated by the picture above) was that the original homeland was in the Caucasus region but most historical linguists now believe that the Indo-Europeans originated in the steppes north of the Black Sea and that dispersal began 5 to 6,000 years ago.
-However, a rival theory, of which Colin Renfrew is the best-known advocate, places the homeland in modern Turkey and argues that the language was carried into Europe and India by early farmers, following the domestication of wheat which is generally agreed to have occurred first in Anatolia.
+However, a rival theory, of which Colin Renfrew is the best-known advocate, places the homeland in modern Turkey and argues that the language was carried into Europe and India by early farmers two or three millennia earlier, following the domestication of wheat which is generally agreed to have occurred first in Anatolia.
 A recent article by Remco Bouckaert et al. in Science 2012;337:957-960 uses Bayesian mathematical modelling to argue for the latter theory but their methodology has been questioned by some other historical linguists.
 Roger Blench's no-holds-barred attack on the approach is presented in this Powerpoint:

 Map illustrating the main theories of the location of the Indo-European homeland (from Remco Bouckaert et al.)